In 1962 I was hired as a transmitter engineer with radio station WAEB in

 the transmitter building.
 This sound was indicative of a close lightning strike.

-tubes and final amplifier wiring.
+large vacuum tubes.
 I was amazed because there, in the window, was

 a very bright, very white ball, about the size of a golf ball, lightly

+July Sparkler.
 The floating/slightly dancing motion reminded me of a Karaoke

 bouncing ball.
 There was a distinct "hissing" sound which accompanied the ball.
 The ball